Refining time-space traffic diagrams: A simple multiple linear regression model: Model

+Given a TS diagram, the traffic condition (i.e., $k$=ff or $k$=cg) of Cell $i$ is first determined.
+Then, all cells in the free-flow condition and their surrounding cells (i.e., $\mathbf{x}_i$) are used to fit Equation \ref{equ:y} with $k$=ff, and all cells in the congested condition to fit Equation 1 with $k$=cg.

-and $\varepsilon^{jk}$ is a constant, where $k\in \{\text{ff}, \text{cg}\}$ indicates the free-flow (ff) and congested (cg) conditions of Cell $i$.
-According to the basic knowledge of traffic flow theory and real-world traffic characteristics, the speed threshold $x^*= 60$ km/h is employed to distinguish the free-flow and congested traffic conditions of Cell $i$, i.e., the traffic is in the free-flow condition when $ x_i<x^*$; otherwise, the traffic is in the congested condition.
+According to the basic knowledge of traffic flow theory and also as selected in \cite{Treiber2002,Treiber2011a}, the speed threshold $x^*$= 60 km/h is employed to distinguish the free-flow and congested traffic conditions of Cell $i$, i.e., the traffic is in the free-flow condition when $ x_i>x^*$; otherwise, the traffic is in the congested condition.
+The sensitivity of the value will be further discussed in Section \ref{sec:Sensitivity}.

-To obtain the ground-truth values $\mathbf{x}_i$ and $y_i^j$, we employ vehicle trajectory data on a freeway segment and construct TS diagrams with various cell sizes.
-To derive the values of parameters $\mathbf{p}^{jk}$, we fit the data to Equation \ref{equ:y} using the least squares method.
+To obtain the ground-truth values $\mathbf{x}_i$ and $y^j_{ik}$, we employ vehicle trajectory data on a freeway segment and construct TS diagrams with various cell sizes.
+To derive the value of $\mathbf{p}^j_k$, we fit Equation~\ref{equ:y} to the data using the least squares method.

-This paper employs 1-hour, 2-lane trajectory data (No. F001) contained in the Ikeda-Route-11 dataset of the open-source ZenTraffic dataset \citep{HanshinExp2018,Dahiyal2020} to estimate the model parameters in Equation \ref{equ:y}.
-The data were collected in 2017 on a two-lane freeway segment of Ikeda Route 11 in Japan.
-The length of the segment is 2 km, and the total duration of data collection is 5 hours (No. F001-F005).
-The first hour of data (i.e., No. F001) are used to estimate the parameters in this section, and the remaining 4 hours of data (i.e., No. F002-F005) are used to validate the model in Section \ref{sec:Evaluation}.
+This paper employs 1-hour 2-lane trajectory data (i.e., F001) contained in the Ikeda-Route-11 dataset of the open-source ZenTraffic dataset \cite{HanshinExp2018,Dahiyal2020} to estimate the model parameters in Equation~\ref{equ:y}.
+The data was collected in 2017 on a 2-lane freeway segment of Ikeda Route 11 in Japan.
+The length of the segment is 2 km, and the total duration of data collection is 5 hours (F001-F005).
+The first hour of data (i.e., F001) is used to estimate the model parameters in this section, and the remaining 4 hours of data (i.e., F002-F005) are used to validate the model in Section \ref{sec:Evaluation}.
 As shown in Figure~\ref{fig:Zen11}, the 1-hour data contain both free-flow traffic and congested traffic with typical traffic characteristics, such as stop-and-go waves.
-It is also observed that the maximum speed in Lane 2 (approximately 90 km/h) is slightly higher than that in Lane 1 (approximately 70 km/h).
-Generally, the data is qualified for model fitting.
+It is also observed that the maximum speed in Lane-2 (approximately 90 km/h) is slightly higher than that in Lane-1 (approximately 70 km/h).
+Generally speaking, the data is qualified for model fitting.

-The parameter estimation results of the proposed refinement model with respect to different cell sizes are presented in Table~\ref{tab:Result}.
-It can be seen that all $R^2$, i.e., coefficient of determination, are greater than 0.75.
+The estimated parameters with respect to different cell sizes are presented in Table~\ref{tab:Result}.
+It shows that all $R^2$, i.e., coefficient of determination, are greater than 0.75.
 In particular, $R^2$ for estimating the parameters in the congested condition are greater than 0.9.
 This is quite a satisfactory result for an empirical study.